nautechsystems/nautilus_trader/docs/developer_guide/environment_setup.md

 List of commands are:

-1. `nautilus database init` - it will bootstrap schema, roles and all sql files located in `schema` root directory (like `tables.sql`)
+1. `nautilus database init`: Will bootstrap schema, roles and all sql files located in `schema` root directory (like `tables.sql`)
-2. `nautilus database drop` - it will drop all tables, role and data in target Postgres database
+2. `nautilus database drop`: Will drop all tables, role and data in target Postgres database